citrusframework/citrus/src/manual/actions-database.md

 ### Database actions

 In many cases it is necessary to access the database during a test.
 This enables a tester to also validate the persistent data in a database.
 It might also be helpful to prepare the database with some test data before running a test.
 You can do this using the two database actions that are described in the following sections.

+In general Citrus handles SELECT statements differently to other statements like INSERT, UPDATE and DELETE.
+When executing a SQL query with
+SELECT you are able to add validation steps on the result sets returned from the database.
+This is not allowed when executing update statements like
+INSERT, UPDATE, DELETE.

+**Important**
+Do not mix statements of type ***SELECT*** with others in a single sql test action.
+This will lead to errors because validation steps are not valid for statements other than SELECT.
+Please use separate test actions for update statements.

 ### SQL update, insert, delete